` Interton VC 4000 Gaming Guide

 Games by Players

-1P only (11): Casino, Cockpit, Come-Frutas, Crazy Crab, Laser Attack, Metropolis/Hangman, Monster Munchers, Munch & Crunch, Planet Defender, Solitaire, Spider's Web
+1P only (9): Cockpit, Come-Frutas, Crazy Crab, Laser Attack, Metropolis/Hangman, Monster Munchers, Planet Defender, Solitaire, Spider's Web

-Either (33): Air/Sea Attack, Backgammon, Blackjack, Bowling, Capture, Challenge!, Chess, Chess 2, Circus, Codebreaker, Draughts, Golf, Grand Prix, Head On, Horse Racing, Hyperspace, Invaders, Leapfrog, Math 1, Math 2, Motocross, Musical Games, Olympics, Pinball, Shooting Gallery, Shoot Out, Space War, Super Invaders, Super Knockout, Super Maze, Super-Space, Treasure Hunt, Winter Sports
+Either (35): Air/Sea Attack, Backgammon, Blackjack, Bowling, Capture, Casino, Challenge!, Chess, Chess 2, Circus, Codebreaker, Draughts, Golf, Grand Prix, Head On, Horse Racing, Hyperspace, Invaders, Leapfrog, Math 1, Math 2, Motocross, Munch & Crunch, Musical Games, Olympics, Pinball, Shooting Gallery, Shoot Out, Space War, Super Invaders, Super Knockout, Super Maze, Super-Space, Treasure Hunt, Winter Sports

 2P only (4): Boxing, Combat, Cowboy, Soccer